-2.4.1.11.2.3.
+- 2.4.1.11.2.3.
 The Contractor must establish data feeds with RI EOHHS' designated EVV vendor to send enrollment, prior authorization, and provider data to the EVV vendor and to receive time, service, and claim information for home and community-based services, as specified by EOHHS.
-The Contractor must pay all applicable fees to the EVV vendor, as specified by RI EOHHS.

-2.4.2.
-Excluded Services
+The Contractor must pay all applicable fees to the EVV vendor, as specified by RI EOHHS. - 2.4.1.12.
+The Contractor may have a list of preapproved medical equipment, Supplies, and appliances for administrative ease, but not as an absolute limit on coverage.
+The Contractor must provide and make available to Enrollees and Health Care Professionals a reasonable and meaningful procedure to request medical equipment, Supplies, or appliances not on the list based on medical necessity. - 2.4.2.
+Excluded Services - 2.4.2.1.

-- 2.4.2.1.
 The Carved-Out Services, as described in Appendix A, will be carved out from this Contract and will be provided to Enrollees via fee-forservice Medicaid.
 The Contractor is required to refer to Carved-Out Services as needed.
 For Enrollees receiving Carved-Out Services, the Contractor will ensure that Covered Services and Carved-Out Services are coordinated, while avoiding any duplication of Covered Services.
-The Contractor will include in contracts with PCP, behavioral health, LTSS, and other relevant Health Care Professionals the requirement to coordinate Covered Services with Carved-Out Services. - 2.4.2.2.
-Election of Medicare Hospice Benefit As in Medicare Advantage, if, after Enrollment, an Enrollee elects to receive the Medicare hospice benefit, the Enrollee will remain in the Contractor's MMP, but will obtain the hospice service through the Medicare FFS benefit and the Contractor would no longer receive Medicare Parts A & B component of the capitated payment for that Enrollee.
+The Contractor will include in contracts with PCP, behavioral health,

+LTSS, and other relevant Health Care Professionals the requirement to coordinate Covered Services with Carved-Out Services.

+- 2422 Election of Medicare Hospice Benefit - As in Medicare Advantage, if, after Enrollment, an Enrollee elects to receive the Medicare hospice benefit, the Enrollee will remain in the Contractor's MMP, but will obtain the hospice service through the Medicare FFS benefit and the Contractor would no longer receive Medicare Parts A & B component of the capitated payment for that Enrollee.
 Medicare hospice services and all other Original Medicare Parts A & B services would be paid for under Medicare FFS.
 The Contractor and providers of hospice services would be required to coordinate these services with the rest of the Enrollee's care, including with Medicaid and Part D benefits and any additional Flexible Benefits and supplemental benefits offered by the Contractor.
 The Contractor will continue to receive a Medicare Part D capitated payment, for which no changes would occur.
-Medicaid services and payments for hospice Enrollees must comply with the Section 1115(a) demonstration requirements.
+Medicaid services and payments for hospice Enrollees must comply with the Section 1115(a) demonstration requirements. - 2.4.2.3.

-- 2.4.2.3.
 Supplemental Benefits RI EOHHS and CMS may consider adding certain supplemental benefits to the required Demonstration benefit package in Demonstration Years 2 and 3.
 These services may include the following: - 2.4.2.3.1.
 Integrated pain management program; - 2.4.2.3.2.
 Screening, Brief Intervention and Referral to Treatment (SBIRT); and - 2.4.2.3.3.
 Non-medical transportation. - 2.4.2.4.
 Covered Services may be added at any time based on a required legislative change. - 2.4.2.5.
 The non-Covered Services or benefits, as described in Appendix A, are not Covered Services or benefits.